dvln/out/README.md

  * fmt.Fprintf(out.GetWriter(out.LevelDebug), "%s", someDebugString)
  * ...

-One can additionally override the screen and logfile io.Writers for any output level via SetWriter(), see below.
-Keep in mind that you may need to adjust the output thresholds so you actually see output once a writer is set, see SetThreshold() below.
+See out.SetWriter() examples below on changing screen or log file writers as well as SetThreshold() to change output thresholds for each writer and such.

 An example of standard usage: